computations/SunStar/doc/writeup.md

 Selecting a pair to join is done by calculating a matrix $Q$, whose entries are the following

-$$Q_{a,b} = (N - 2) d(a,b) - R_a - R_b$$
+$$Q_{a,b} = (N - 2) d(a,b) - R_a - R_b,$$

-Where $a$ and $b$ are indexes associated with nodes waiting to be joined, $N$ is the number of node connected to the central node, $d(a,b)$ is the distance between $a$ and $b$, and the quantity $R_k$ is the sum of the distances from
+where $a$ and $b$ are indexes associated with nodes waiting to be joined, $N$ is the number of nodes connected to the central node, $d(a,b)$ is the distance between $a$ and $b$, and the quantity $R_k$ is the sum of the distances from
 $k$ to all other nodes.
 By calculating this matrix, and finding the smallest value in it, we can find the pair to join.
 Specifically, the row and column indices of the lowest entry, $(a,b)$ correspond to the pair to join.

-Using this pair $(a,b)$, the implementation joins the pair by removing these elements from the unroot, making them the children of a new node, and then putting that new node back into the unroot.
+Using this pair $(a,b)$, the implementation joins the pair by removing these elements from the central node $c$, making them the children of a new node, and then putting that new node back into the central node.
 We calculate the distance from the new node to the pair by the three point formula.
 The three point formula is for a 3 node tree, leaves $x,y$ and $z$ and central node $r$, and known distances between the leaves, we can calculate the distance between the leaves like so:

 $$d(r, x) = \frac{1}{2}[d(y,x) + d(x,z) - d(y,z)],$$
 $$d(r, y) = \frac{1}{2}[d(y,x) + d(y,z) - d(x,z)],$$